 If the Access Type change trigger is met, the AMF reports the changed, the added or the removed Access Type and/or the changed RAT Type to the PCF.

+If the UE Energy Saving Indicator change is armed, the AMF shall send the changed UE Energy Saving Indicator to the PCF.
+The PCF may take this into account to update AM Policy as defined in clause 6.1.2.1.